-- Education – by putting a ban on the sale of beer, it is effectively puts a stop on the supply but not on the demand.
+- Education – by putting a ban on the sale of beer, it effectively puts a stop on the supply but not on the demand.
 When beer-drinking citizens find it is harder to get the supply, they will either travel elsewhere to get the supply or get their supply from the black market or other illegal means.
 PAS should instead start educating the citizens on the implication of drinking beers from religious, moral and health aspects

 This way, PAS can meet its objective whilst ensuring fairness to the non-Muslims.
 Clear guidelines must be drawn up to ensure that both the consumers and the sellers are aware of who beers and alcohols can be sold to and on what conditions.

 Calling for a blanket ban on beer will not achieve much and instead, it will only backfire miserably.